google/recaptcha/README.md

 ### Constraints

 Sometimes it may be not enough to just verify if the reCAPTCHA challenge was completed.
-You can use these fluent methods to add constraints to the verification procedure and check if the challenge was faithfully completed:
+You can use these fluent methods to add constraints to the verification procedure and check if the challenge is faithfully valid:

 * `hostname()`: Ensures the hostname from the challenge matches.
 Use this method if you disabled _Domain/Package Name Validation_ for your credentials.
 * `apkackageName()`: Ensures the APK Package Name from the challenge matches.
 Use this method if you disabled _Domain/Package Name Validation_ for your credentials.